Luminate tracks music consumption activity.

 We construct our database “from the ground up.”
 Providers share metadata and performance data for Recordings and Products.
 We then apply our grouping rules and use programming logic to sort entities into higher-level categories.

-Musical entities show up in CONNECT on Dashboards.
-Think of each Dashboard as a visual representation of an entry in the CONNECT database.
+Musical entities (see above) show up in CONNECT on Dashboards.
+Think of a Dashboard as a visual representation of an entry in the CONNECT database.

 Activity tracking starts at the Recording (ISRC) level for streams and song sales.
 Our partners share streaming and sales data for individual ISRCs.
 We attach metadata to ISRCs, which allows CONNECT to group Recordings into Songs and assign them to Artists.

 We track album, single and EP sales at the Product (ICPN) level.
-Our sales data providers report product sales by barcode/ICPN; each ICPN submission includes metadata that helps us compile Products into Releases and Releases into Release Groups.
+Retailers report product sales by barcode/ICPN; each ICPN submission includes metadata that helps us compile Products into Releases and Releases into Release Groups.

 Read more: ISRC, ICPN, ISNI: External IDs and product codes

-Compiling artist metadata allows us to display key information on Artist Dashboards, attribute Recordings and Products correctly and calculate overall artist performance metrics.
+Tracking artist metadata allows us to disambiguate artists, display key information on Artist Dashboards, attribute Recordings and Products and calculate overall artist metrics.
 We receive artist data from our data partners or as manual submissions.

-We accept submissions, updates and corrections to help improve our database and maximize accuracy.
+We accept submissions, updates and corrections to help build our database and improve accuracy.
 And we allow individual registration (with verification) of new artists/titles or those not covered by our data sources.
-Follow the link below to learn how to register new items or correct CONNECT data.

 Read more: Music registration: Add entries to our database

 Our methodology rests on a number of specialized concepts.
-We also sometimes use our own terminology to describe actions and features within CONNECT.
+We also use some terminology of our own.

 Glossary: Acronyms, key terms and definitions